-Notes: This table reports estimates of the treatment effects of classroom interventions on students' taste for science subjects, math self-concept, and science-related career aspirations, separately by grade level and gender.
+Notes: This table reports estimates of the treatment effects of classroom interventions on students' perceptions of gender roles in science, taste for science subjects, math self-concept, and science-related career aspirations, separately by grade level and gender.
 The sample is restricted to students who completed the post-intervention questionnaire.
 Each row corresponds to a different linear regression performed separately by gender, with the dependent variable listed on the left.
 Columns 1 and 4 report the average value for students in the control group.
 Columns 2 and 5 report the local average treatment effect (LATE) estimates.
 They are obtained from a regression of the outcome of interest on a classroom visit indicator, using treatment assignment as an instrument for treatment receipt.
 The regression controls for school fixed effects to account for the fact that randomization was stratified by school.
 Standard errors (shown in parentheses) are adjusted for clustering at the unit of randomization (class).
-Columns 3 and 6 report the cluster-robust p-value of the estimated treatment effect. p < 0.01, p < 0.05, p < 0.1.
-The q-values are adjusted for multiple testing across the study's nine main outcomes of interest, separately by grade level and gender (see Appendix F for details). p < 0.01, p < 0.05, p < 0.1.
+Columns 3 and 6 report the cluster-robust p-value of the estimated treatment effect and, in square brackets, the p-value (q-value) adjusted for multiple hypotheses testing, using the False Discovery Rate (FDR) control method.
+Specifically, we use the sharpened two-stage q-values introduced in Benjamini et al. (2006) and described in Anderson (2008).
+The q-values are adjusted for multiple testing across the study's nine main outcomes of interest, separately by grade level and gender (see Appendix D for details). \\\ p < 0.01, \\ p < 0.05, \ p < 0.1.